-Irving Cares programs offer a web of services for Irving residents in need.
+Irving Cares programs offer bundled services for Irving residents in need.

 Families and individuals find help and learn to avoid future crises.
-Irving Cares commits to providing services in a respectful and dignified manner without regard to race, color, sex, age, handicap or religion or national origin.
+Irving Cares commits to providing services in a respectful and dignified manner without regard to race, color, gender, age, handicap, religion, or national origin.

 Ensuring the most basic human needs are met is an important measure of a community’s quality of life.

 Invest in Yourself promotes self-sufficiency by helping Irving residents find and maintain stable employment.

 Job-seekers are invited to orientation each Wednesday and Thursday from 10:00 a.m. to 12:00 p.m., where they can learn job search techniques, interview skills and resume preparation, plus gain referral sources for a successful job search.
 This program also offers budgeting and finance coaching, self-care, benefits screening and much more!

 Coaches are available for assistance in English and Spanish, Monday – Friday, from 9:00 a.m. to 3:30 p.m., for one-on-one meetings to help overcome barriers to employment like transportation, childcare expenses, education level, job skills, uniforms, and work wardrobe.

 A computer lab is available during office hours and can be used for job searches and online applications.